 Checksum Validation Performs a checksum comparison between the source and target tables.
 Users can specify the level of validation using either COUNT or FULL checksum modes.

-Note: Data validation can be time consuming and might hinder the migration performance It can not be used when the source system has active writes.
+Note: Data validation can be time consuming and might hinder the migration performance.
+It can not be used when the source system has active writes.

 Performance Analysis: